linkfluence/radarly-py/docs/python/introduction.rst

 Purpose
 ~~~~~~~
 This package has been developed by our developers in order to ease the
 access to our APIs.
-It will be updated in the same time as Radarly product
+It will be updated at the same time as Radarly product
 to allow you to have the last update of Radarly in the client.

 License